If you had to give advice to a friend who is looking for a job, what would it be?

 1. Carefully read the job description.

 Check if you have the experience and knowledge to do the job.
-Also, make sure your resume covers the key areas of the job description and prepare a cover letter to ensure that the recruiter has no doubt that you are the perfect fit for the job.
+Also, make sure your resume covers the key areas of the job description to ensure that the recruiter has no doubt that you are the perfect fit for the job.

 2. Give your weaknesses a twist.